abishekvp/main-project/README.md

 only on initial deployment,
 follow commands in cmd as in project location

-> pip install virtualenv &::to install python package for creating virtual environment \n
+> pip install virtualenv &::to install python package for creating virtual environment__
-> python -m venv env  &::to create virtual environment \n
+> python -m venv env  &::to create virtual environment__
-> env\scripts\activate  &::to activating virtual environment \n
+> env\scripts\activate  &::to activating virtual environment__
-> pip install -r requirements.txt  &::to install requirements on virtual environment \n
+> pip install -r requirements.txt  &::to install requirements on virtual environment__
-> python manage.py runserver  &::to run server \n
+> python manage.py runserver  &::to run server__

 to deactivate the environment
 > env\scripts\deactivate

 if only normal host
-> env\scripts\activate  &::if environment is not activated to activate\n
+> env\scripts\activate  &::if environment is not activated to activate__
 > python manage.py runserver  &::to run server